AIDL-PROJ-2022/enhanced-srgan/README.md

   <img src="assets/vgg_loss.png">
 </p>

 but with the improve by using VGG features before activation instead of after activation as in SRGAN.
-It was empirically found hat the adjusted perceptual loss provides sharper edges and more visually pleasing results, as will be shown
+It was empirically found hat the adjusted perceptual loss provides sharper edges and more visually pleasing results.

 <br />